FlorianSchroevers/ComputationalMusicology2020/README.md

  - 11334266
  - Feb 2020

+Note: The code doesn't preview properly in this readme.
+See the main notebook in the repository or visit florianschroevers.github.io/ComputationalMusicology2020

 ## Corpus

 We are going to look at a set of three playlists.
 They are called: